 At risk of experiencing homelessness or currently experiencing housing instability.

-In addition to following the eligibility criteria, the following households must be prioritized:
+In addition to following the eligibility criteria, the following households will be prioritized:

 Income at or below 50% Area Median Income (AMI).